bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 ---
 title: data structures and algorithms in JavaScript
 date: "2020-12-10T22:12:03.284Z"
-description: "Data Structures and Algorithms are important concepts in Computer Science and oftenly come up in software development and related roles interview questions.Let's dive and start learning using javaScript"
+description: "Data Structures and Algorithms are important concepts in Computer Science and often come up in software development and related roles interview questions.Let's dive and start learning using javaScript"
 ---